To cancel out, nullify, or treat as non-existent. For the now-to-new practitioner, it means to thwart or limit a value generation possibility.

 A credible definition of holistic must itself be holistic.
 The limitations of language make this impossible, but there are some clues here.
 None of them is the whole story.

 A heartfelt desire to enrich the world.
 An altruistic orientation.
 A determination to utilise our value generation potential to the full.
-Each heartbeat is an affirmation of our purpose of evoking widespread value, meaning and joy.
+Each heartbeat is an affirmation of our unshakeable commitment to fostering widespread value, meaning and joy.
 Intent is not synonymous with strategic intent, a management term and concept originated by Gary Hamel and C.K.
 Prahalad.
+Purpose is a personal expression of intent.

 A reference to the discovery made by various researchers that the maximum group size for a proper conversation is four people.
 Read more